Nyapaw/lionstore/docs/api.md

 The default data loaded into a new player.
 If missing entries of a preloaded profile exists, the data will be [reconciled](https://madstudioroblox.github.io/ProfileService/api/#profilereconcile).

+### DisregardLimitCheck
+`bool`

+Don't call JSONDecode whenever you update the data.
+Suitable if you're changing data tons of times with large tables.

 ### HandleLocked
 `callback(Player: instance, Data: MainData) -> boolean`